zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-delta-comparison/ggv-delta-comparison.md

 + **An existing Oracle GoldenGate Veridata install that is functional, version 12.2.1.2 and higher**

-## Task 1: Enable Delta Comparision
+## Task 1: Enable Delta Comparison

 ## Task 2: Configure Delta Comparison